ryasmin/CIS163/Others/static_and_cls_methods.md

 ```python
 Calculator.add_numbers([1, 2, 3, 4])
 ```
-- DO NOT need an instance.
+   - DO NOT need an instance to call.

 #### Example: Calender Validation